 geo_ref="../Original PDB files/1A1A.pdb"

 HTML: Not essential, but simplifies understanding the differences between the two systems.
 An HTML web-page is generated that allows the two systems to be inspected graphically.
 Data referring to the GEO_REF system will be displayed in green.

 Optional.
-Similar to Line 1, this line will also be displayed in the HTML web-page.
+These lines will also be displayed in the HTML web-page.